nag9s/Machine-Learning/statistics/normal-distribution.md

 **The relation between probability and Z is fixed and can be found out from Standardized Normal Probability Table \(more info here **[Standard normal table](http://en.wikipedia.org/wiki/Standard_normal_table) \).

 ![](/assets/normal3.png)

+From Standard Normal table, you get the Z, and then X, simple as that :\)